ABOUT THIS MONOGRAPH

 Capsules are more convenient to take, are guaranteed to be of uniform dosage and are not liable to transfer to a partner, as a skin cream is.

 The usual dose is 100 – 300 mg for women and 50 – 100 mg for men.

-Progesterone is taken an hour before bedtime, with 3 – 10 mg of melatonin.
+Progesterone should be taken an hour before bedtime, with 3–10 mg of Melatonin.

 Of the two, progesterone is the better sleep promoter because Progesterone generates Allopregnanolone and Allopregnanolone is what puts you to sleep.